Skip to main content

 • Procedure for Establishing a Peer Review Committee

-• Education, Human Development, and Social Sciences
+• Education, Human Development, and Social Sciences Promotion and Tenure Documents

-• Promotion and Tenure Policy
+• EHDSS Promotion and Tenure Policy

-• Statement on Research and Creative Activities
+• Division Statement on the Scholarship of Research and Creative Accomplishments

-• Division Teaching and Mentoring Committee Policy
+• Division Teaching and Mentoring (TEAM) Committee Policy

 • Guidelines for Peer Evaluation of Teaching Effectiveness and the Second Form of Student Evaluation